JvanKatwijk/qt-dab/README.md

  * the audio strength meter and the "mot" indicator are placed on the main widget, which seems to make more sense

- * the Spectrum widget has a "BER" (Bit Error Rate) indicator for the FIC segments, this indicator shows the ratio between bits that are modified in the Viterbi decoder, vs the total amount of bits.
-As such this indicator gives a good idea on the real quality of the decoded samples, the picture below show a value of 0.015, indicating that (on average) 15 input bits per 1000  needed correction when decoding the FIC data.
+ * the Spectrum widget shows at the bottom a "BER" (Bit Error Rate) indicator for the FIC segments, this indicator shows the ratio between bits that are modified in the Viterbi decoder, vs the total amount of bits.
+As such this indicator gives a good idea on the real quality of the decoded samples, the picture above show a value of 0.003, indicating that (on average) 3 input bits per 1000  needed correction when decoding the FIC data.

  * the Quality indicator on the spectrum widget shows now the Modulation quality as defined in ETSI TR 101 290 V1.3.1.

  * having the "BER" as measure for the quality of the decoding, some more experiments with decoders (i.e. the mapping from the result of the DPSK in the carriers  in the FFT bins to bits).
 Three of them are based on work of others (see the tooltip).

  * There were questions why not to restrict the visible services in the list to audioservices only.
 The configuration and control widget has a selector for that.
-(There is a small problem that is still to be addressed: skipping through the list, with the "+" and "-" buttons does not exclude the data services).

  * Some selectors were removed from the configuration and control widget.

- * With a selector on the configuration widget one can choose the "old" or a "new" version of a tii decoder.
-The new one is much more sensitive and its use may lead to overload.

- * the configuration widget contains a selector for applying a partly other approach to he new tii detector, leading to less, but in general more reliable tii data
+ * A new tii detector was installed (not my own work), that is more sensotive than the one that there was already.
+Drawback is that if the threshold is set too low, the number of false too reports is (too) large and sometimes even lead to overload of the system.
+Therefore, an option was created to select between the new of the old version, furthermore, an option is included to set some internal oarameters, raising the noise floot, and limiting the output of the new tii detector.

  * the dxDisplay now shows more data on the transmitters that are identified in the current channel.

+ * the RII view on the spectrum scope was altered, rather than showing the spectrum of the full NULL period, it now shows the data as it is seen by the tii decoder.

 ![6.9](/res/read_me/new-dxDisplay.png?raw=true)